Increasing Data Rate through Shaping on Wireless Channels Subject to Mobility and Delay Spread: Numerical Results

 \subsection{$16$-QAM, $23$-length shaping}

-In this Subsection, we consider the same $23$-length shaping code.
+In this Subsection, we consider the same $23$-length shaping code with LDPC code of rate $0.5$ ($k=1702, n=3404$).
 The effective rate is $2.5$ since we use $16$-QAM.
-For the unshaped performance we consider a rate $5/8$ LDPC code with $16$-QAM that also achieves rate $2.5$.
+For the unshaped performance we consider a rate $5/8$ ($k=2160, n=3456$) LDPC code with $16$-QAM that also achieves rate $2.5$.
 Figure~\ref{fig:16_qam_23_len_shap} shows the bit-error comparison.
 At high signal energies there is performance gain of about $1$ dB over the unshaped OFDM system.